CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 <img src="Accomplishment-CookieJar/gifs/Full-Site.gif" alt="Front-End" width="960" height="540">

-How I made my background, icons and most of my styling really come to life was by utilizing the site [Canva](https://www.canva.com/), a graphic design platform that is used to create visual content for social media, presentations, websites and more!
+How I made my background, icons and most of my styling really come to life was by utilizing [Canva](https://www.canva.com/), a graphic design platform that is used to create visual content for social media, presentations, websites and more!
 The site gives you access to many copyright free assets of images both free or paid.
 I highly recommend it to anyone!

 <img src="Accomplishment-CookieJar/images/ScreenShots/Canva.png" alt="My-Application" width="960" height="540">